 - a.
 DBH grantee providers of substance abuse and mental health services - b.
 Alcohol Safety Action Program Providers - c.
-Fetal Alcohol Spectrum Disorder Diagnostic Teams
+Fetal Alcohol Spectrum Disorder Diagnostic Teams - d.

-- d.
 BRS children's residential service providers - e.
 Therapeutic Court - f.
 Department of Corrections substance abuse services

-The vendor for AKAIMS will work with the DBH to develop a robust reporting database which will import and store the AKAIMS minimal data set, along with the minimal data set sent from provider agencies through the statewide HIE to increase coordination of care.
+The vendor for AKAIMS will work with the DBH to develop a reporting database which will import and store the AKAIMS minimal data set, along with the minimal data set sent from provider agencies through the statewide HIE to increase coordination of care.
 Transition and coordination of care will be improved through this initiative as both primary care and behavioral health providers will have the ability to access critical behavioral health information when necessary.
 Patients in crisis will have improved care during critical times at the initial point of care through a fully operational two-way exchange health information system.

-Although AKAIMS has been operational since 2003, this initiative also focuses on upgrading and developing the system to allow for HL7 transactions, ensuring Health Insurance Portability and Accountability Act (HIPAA) compliance.
+Although AKAIMS has been operational since 2003, this initiative will also upgrade and develop the system to allow for HL7 transactions, ensuring the capability to send information through an API for patient access in compliance with the new CMS Interoperability and Patient Access rules.
 The development of AKAIMS as a comprehensive data repository with primary care and behavioral health data will allow the state stakeholders to utilize the data for federal reporting requirements and standards.
 Following the state analysis of the data, the state will be able to develop targeted outreach, marketing, and public health programs for specific patient populations to determine diagnosis trends throughout the state.

-This initiative will assist with onboarding a total of 50 Behavioral Health providers to the HIE. healtheConnect Alaska reports that 17 behavioral health providers are in the onboarding queue.
+This initiative will assist with onboarding a total of 50 Behavioral Health providers to the HIE. healtheConnect Alaska reports that 17 behavioral health providers are in the onboarding queue and their data will be live and available for lookup in 2020 (based on consent from patient).